microsoft/cookie-doh/docs/getting_started.md

 4. Commit the initial files:
     ```bash
     git add .
-    pre-commit install --install-hooks  # only if you chose to get pre-commit in your project
+    pre-commit install --install-hooks  # only if you chose to get pre-commit and have it installed
     git commit -m "init: initialize repo"
     git push -u origin main
     ```